jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/2_Beam_Model.typ

 In summary, essential mathematical foundations of beam modeling theory were established.
 While analytical solutions for individual beam models using traditional pen-and-paper methods are feasible, this approach proves impractical for integration within numerical optimization frameworks.
 To address this limitation, the Python programming language was selected as the computational environment, with a detailed justification provided for this choice.
 The investigation examined two beam solvers, which were first validated against established textbook solutions and subsequently integrated into an optimization framework.
 The transformation of three-dimensional support conditions in #glspl("swith") to two-dimensional representations can introduce additional complexity, as it can yield statically indeterminate beam models.
-Consequently, the IndeterminateBeam solver emerged as the most appropriate solution.
+Consequently, the IndeterminateBeam @interdetbeam_tool solver emerged as the most appropriate solution.

 ])